-Designing a team is an iterative process, and together with your team, you'll want to prototype behaviours and rituals that reflect your team values and objectives.
-Together you can examine if it's working for you, collect feedback and fine tune as you go.
+Designing a team is an iterative process, and together with your team, you'll want to prototype behaviors and rituals that reflect your team's values and objectives.
+Together you can examine if it's working for you, collect feedback, and fine-tune as you go.

 You’ll need all the standard items for this exercise; laptop, data projector, whiteboard, Sticky notes and markers.

 Start by showing the team canvas and explain that together you’ll be using it as a tool to help you understand each other better.
 It will help you as a team navigate the ups and downs, provide some early warning signals so the team can adjust, understand and agree on purpose, goals, measures, and values.
 Decide what behaviors and rituals to support your goals and values.